IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 28. Enter **ibm watsonx** in the search field and the click the **IBM watsonx Assistant for Z Operator Catalog** tile.

+    Note, it may take a few minutes for the operator to appear.
+Try again if it is not initially found.

     ![](_attachments/installAssistantOperator1.png)

 29. Click **Install**.